Visiting St. Luke's

 It is our joy to welcome you to St. Luke's Episcopal Church.

-Our services are centered around the celebration of the Holy Eucharist (sometimes referred to as Communion - all Baptized Christians are welcome to receive the bread and wine).
-We gather in the name of God, hear Scripture, read and reflected upon in a sermon, stand together and affirm our faith in the words of the Nicene Creed, offer prayers for ourselves and our world, confess our sins, and partake in Communion.
+Our worship services (often called "liturgies") are centered around the celebration of the Holy Eucharist (sometimes referred to as "Communion").
+We gather in the name of God, hear Scripture (reflected upon in a sermon), stand together and affirm our faith in the words of the Nicene Creed, offer prayers for ourselves and our world, confess our sins, and partake in Communion.

-Worship follows the Book of Common Prayer, a book of services, rubrics, and prayers.
-The first Book of Common Prayer was written in 1549 and there have been many editions since then, but the spirit of that first book is still found in our current worship.
+Worship follows the Book of Common Prayer: a book of liturgies, rubrics, and prayers.
+The first Book of Common Prayer was written in 1549 and the spirit of that first book still shapes our identity and guides us in our current worship.